-Evaluations for each clinical rotation will be issued along with the course objectives and timesheets for MLT 100B Phlebotomy Practicum and MLT 242B Clinical Rotation II - Blood Banking, MLT 242C Clinical Rotation II - Chemistry, MLT 242D Clinical Rotation II - Microbiology, and MLT 242E Clinical Rotation II - Hematology, and MLT 242F - General prior to the student embarking on training.
+Evaluations for each clinical rotation will be issued along with the course objectives and timesheets for MLT 100B Phlebotomy Practicum and MLT 230 Clinical Rotation II - Blood Banking, MLT 232 Clinical Rotation II - Chemistry, MLT 234 Clinical Rotation II - Microbiology, and MLT 236 Clinical Rotation II - Hematology, and MLT 238 - General Rotation before the student embarking on training.
 Final grades for the clinical rotation courses will be computed from the final evaluation form(s).
 The final rotation evaluation must be passed with a grade of 74.0% or higher.
-Any grade 73.9% or lower will constitute an MLT program failure!!!
+Any grade of 73.9% or lower will constitute an MLT program failure!!!
 Timesheets showing adequate time spent in phlebotomy training (40 hours), the Skill Sheets, the Laboratory Procedures sheets and the online certification test preparation assignments must also be turned in and/or completed prior to the input of final grades.
 The grading system will be explained again to the students during the clinical orientation which will be held prior to the start of any clinical rotation.
 Attendance at the clinical orientation is mandatory.